-- 1. The location of the ACP / Precinct Plan is either identified within a City Strategy, is a District Activity Centre under State Planning Policy or is appropriately identified within the Framework. - 2.
-A Council decision is made to support the preparation of the ACP / Precinct Plan. - 3.
-The City owns freehold land within an ACP / Precinct Plan area. - 4.
-There is sufficient budget made available for the preparation of the ACP / Precinct Plan.
+- a) The location of the ACP / Precinct Plan is either identified within a City Strategy, is a District Activity Centre under State Planning Policy or is appropriately identified within the Framework. - b) A Council decision is made to support the preparation of the ACP / Precinct Plan. - c) The City owns freehold land within an ACP / Precinct Plan area. - d) There are sufficient budget funds made available for the preparation of the ACP / Precinct Plan.